Capital of Portugal: 10 Places to Check Out

 Toledo, to form part of the Spanish-Portuguese border.
 Many dams and reservoirs have been built on the Tagus and its tributaries to generate hydroelectric power and provide water for irrigation.

-Water from reservoirs near the river’s headwaters is transferred to the Segura in SE Spain.
+Water from reservoirs near the river’s headwaters is transferred to the Segura in Spain.
 It is also transferred via pipeline, canal, aqueduct, reservoir, and tunnel when the supply is sufficient.
 This river has fresh water from the Tagus River that interacts with salt water from the Atlantic Ocean.

 2.4 Museum of Art, Architecture, and Technology

+The Museum of Art, Architecture, and Technology is in Lisbon, Portugal.
 W.L.
-Exhibits also tells us stories about how our nation, our communities, and our cultures came to be.
+Exhibits tells us stories about how our nation, our communities, and our cultures came to be.
 It also tells us how it is without them.
 Those stories could be forgotten as well.
-It is therefore important to protect our history and culture.
+It is, therefore, important to protect our history and culture.

 The place is a symbol of scales and ostrich feathers.
-The national museums are free on Sundays and holidays, until 2 p.m.
+The national museums are free on Sundays and holidays until 2 p.m.
 It remains free for the residents of the national territory.

 2.5 Ajuda National Palace

 Ajuda National Palace was once the official residence of the Portuguese royal family.
 It is an 18th-century palace located in Queluz.
-Queluz is also a city of the Sintra Municipality located in the Lisbon District.

 There was also a time in Portuguese history when the monarchy ended in 1910.
 Portugal is now a democracy under the leadership of Prime Minister António Acosta.